happyd0ggie/happyd0ggie.github.io/README.md

 description: "Cool Blog"    # ...

 # SNS settings
-github_username: huxpro     # modify this account to yours
+github_username: shengdexiang     # modify this account to yours
-weibo_username: huxpro      # the footer woule be auto-updated.
+weibo_username: shengdexiang      # the footer woule be auto-updated.

 # Build settings
 # paginate: 10              # nums of posts in one page